skolverket/dnp-usermanagement/README.md

 The API is based on part of the data model in the standard SS12000:2020.

-API for user provisionering (provisioning-api) require that the client is authenticated.
+API for user provisionering (provisioning-api) requires that the client is authenticated.

 ### API for fetching controlled values (data-api)
-By using the API for fetching controlled values school systems can fetch data about school units, education programme, and other values controlled by Swedish National Agency for Education for user provisioning.
-In this way, data can be verified prior to transferring it to Swedish National Agency for Education.
+By using the API for fetching controlled values school systems can fetch data about school units, education programme, and other values controlled by the Swedish National Agency for Education for user provisioning.
+In this way, data can be verified prior to transferring it to the Swedish National Agency for Education.
 The purpose is to increase data quality and to minimize the number of errors.

 The API also offer a feature to fetch an id (UUID) when creating references, such as between person and school unit.